A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Planning and Control Methods

 Finally, we introduce a configuration change loss $L_d$ to constrain the configuration change between two continuous steps.

 where $\triangle C = C - C_0$ denotes the difference between the last configuration $C_0$ and the next configuration $C$.

 Overall, the configuration planning strategy can be illustrated as

-where $\mu_p, \mu_o, \mu_{ob}, \mu_d$ represent the weights of position control, orientation control, obstacle avoidance, and configuration change. $NN_{C2S}$ serves as a forward model estimating the robot state $(\hat{p'},\hat{o'})$ from the module configurations $C$, and the module configurations $C$ are optimized to minimize the cost function.
+where $\mu_p, \mu_o, \mu_{ob}, \mu_d$ represent the weights of position control, orientation control, obstacle avoidance, and configuration change. $NN_{C2S}$ serves as a forward model estimating the robot state $[\hat{p'}\ \hat{o'}]^T$ from the module configurations $C$, and the module configurations $C$ are optimized to minimize the cost function.
+The loss weights can be adjusted according to task requirements, like the task propriety order; those applied in the following experiments have been decided after a trial and error process.

-Compared to other NN implementations in soft robots which only target a single task, such a planning strategy is adaptive to various tasks.
+Compared to other optimization works using physical models mentioned in Sec. \ref{sec1}, our data-driven strategy can reflect the real motion features of the MSRA.
+Compared to other NN implementations in soft robots, which only target a single task, such a planning strategy is adaptive to various tasks.
 Moreover, this planning strategy can be implemented both offline and online, depending on the task requirements.

+Before the planning, $NN_{C2S}$ is trained using the dataset in Sec. \ref{sec2.4}.
+To minimize the cost functions in Equation \ref{eq4_5} and generate the target configuration online or offline, the $NN_{C2S}$ serves as a forward model, and its parameters are frozen during optimization.
+We employ Pytorch\cite{19AP} for planning, and the optimizer is Adam.
+The learning rate is 0.02, and the optimization iteration is 10.